 I appreciated that sense of enough autonomy that I didn’t feel spied upon, but enough connectedness to know that I was missed, or I was wanted.
 I don’t think I would have given myself permission to quite feel that way in my big house.

 Find more about Dee’s new book, her story, and some essential primers for anyone building a tiny house on wheels at PAD Tiny Houses.
-Stay tuned to my mailing list to catch new posts, or check out my Life in a Tiny House Ebook for more from Dee, and for more inspiring stories of people who make unlikely choices to improve their lives.
+Stay tuned to my mailing list to catch new posts, or check out my Life in a Tiny House Ebook for more from Dee, and for more inspiring stories of people building lives around what matters most to them.